 An integrated amplifier goes in between your bookshelf or floorstanding speakers and music source (streamer, DAC, CD player, etc).
 An integrated amplifier combines a "Pre Amplifier" and "Power Amplifier" in a single box.
 These are the most popular type of amplifiers and offer excellent value for money.
 Many of the models below are award winners and all are available to demo in our showroom by appointment.
 If you need amplifier and/or speaker matching advice, call or email us for advice.
-We offer Free UK next day delivery on all of our in stock products, meaning you can be enjoying your music in no time at all!
+All prices include free UK delivery and we offer low cost international shipping (check prices when you've added the items to your basket).

 An integrated amplifier is an all in one unit which combines both a Pre Amplifier and a Power Amplifier, eliminating the need for extra boxes and ultimately saving space.
 When purchasing an amplifier or hi-fi system on a budget, an integrated amplifier is virtually always the best sounding and most cost effective solution, and many models can sound stunning.
 Integrated amplifiers can vary in the technology used, whether that is Class D, transistor or valve amplifiers.